pkdone/practical-mongodb-aggregations-book/src/guides/sharding.md

 ## Sharded Aggregation Constraints

-Three of MongoDB's stages are only partly supported for sharded aggregations.
-These three stages all happen to reference a second collection in addition to the pipeline's source input collection.
-The pipeline can use a sharded collection as its source in all three cases, but the second collection referenced must be unsharded.
-The three stages are:
+Some of MongoDB's stages are only partly supported for sharded aggregations depending on which version of MongoDB you are running.
+These stages all happen to reference a second collection in addition to the pipeline's source input collection.
+The pipeline can use a sharded collection as its source in each case, but the second collection referenced must be unsharded.
+The affected stages and versions are:

  * __`$lookup`__.
-The other referenced collection to join with must be unsharded.
+In MongoDB versions prior to 5.1, the other referenced collection to join with must be unsharded.

  * __`$graphLookup`__.
-The other referenced collection to recursively traverse must be unsharded.
+In MongoDB versions prior to 5.1, the other referenced collection to recursively traverse must be unsharded.

  * __`$out`__.
-The other referenced collection used as the destination of the aggregation's output must be unsharded.
+In all MongoDB versions, the other referenced collection used as the destination of the aggregation's output must be unsharded.
 However, you can use a `$merge` stage instead to output the aggregation result to a sharded collection.

 ## Where Does A Sharded Aggregation Run?